Lodwar: Climate

 Lodwar has a hot desert climate (Köppen climate classification BWh) with very high temperatures and very little rainfall throughout the year.
 The average annual rainfall is about 210 mm.
 Lodwar has a very sunny climate year-round, with close to 3,600 hours of sunshine per year.

 Issues

-Lodwar currently has an electricity crisis.
-Only about 35 percent of all citizens in Lodwar have access to electricity in their homes.
-Though it is at the epicentre of the world's largest underground aquifers (this is probably not true), its residents experience intermittent water shortages leading to the deaths of their cattle.
-The people here are predominantly nomadic pastoralists.
+Only about 35 percent of Lower citizens in Lodwar have access to electricity in their homes.
+The Lodwar Alluvial Aquifer comprises two unique systems east and west of the Lodwar municipality, on either side of the Turkwel River.
+Almost 1.3 billion cubic meters can be stored here with about 10% that can be utilized without causing unacceptable environmental, economic and social challenges.
+There is one shallow groundwater system in the region hosting potable freshwater, though its residents experience intermittent water shortages leading to the deaths of their cattle.
+The people are predominantly nomadic pastoralists.